fourstix/Elfos-video/README.md

 **Print** -- Write a string to the display at the cursor position.
 * RF contains an pointer to the address of the character buffer with the null-terminated string.

-**GetEchoFlag** -- Get the status of the Echo function
+**IsEchoOn** -- Get the status of the Echo function
-* Returns RF.0 with the value of Echo flag.
-Zero means echo is off; non-zero means echo is on.
+* Returns RF.0 non-zero (true) if on, zero if off.
+* Safe - This function saves and restores registers used.

 **EchoOn** -- Turn echo on.
 Text written by O_TYPE, O_MSG and O_INMSG will be printed to the display and to the serial output.